tucs7/WS-MOQA/README.md

-# nanobody_MOQA
+# AB_MOQA

-nanobody_MOQA is a framework for multiobjective optimization of antibody properties using QUBO samplers.
+AB_MOQA is a framework for multiobjective optimization of antibody properties using QUBO samplers.

 # Install